dev-academy-programme/orientation---Archived/accounts/README.md

 2. Choose a username that:
     * includes your first name
     * is something you'll be happy for employers to see
-3. Update profile (hover top right corner, click your profile > edit)
+3. Update profile (click image in the top right corner, click Settings > Upload new picture)
     * Add a profile image and name
-4. __Important__ Update notifications: If you do not change this setting you will receive multiple emails from GitHub every time we send you assignments.`Uncheck Watching` and `Participating` boxes
+4. __Important__ Update notifications (Click Notifications > Uncheck all boxes watching and participating boxes).
+If you do not change this setting you will receive multiple emails from GitHub every time we send you assignments.
 4. Check your email and click the validation link

 <br>